johnschimmel/UnoJoy-w-BT-SoftwareSerial/README.md

 ![Capacita video game controller circuit](./images/capacita_topdown.JPG)

-Video game consoles and games are amazing works of technology however the use of hands "that work" is still required.
+Video game consoles and games are amazing works of entertainment technology however having the use of hands "that work" is still required.
 This document is an exploration into Capacita, an open source accessible video game controller API that makes gaming accessible with the idea of bring your own interface.

 This document will cover,